marc-himmelberger/thesis-quantumsafe-fep/README.md

 - To start the bridge (self-initializing) and client (which executes some sanity checks upon startup), use `cd docker && docker compose up -d --build`
 - When done, use `docker compose down`
-- This process is automated as VScode Tasks, so `CTRL + SHIFT + B` should suffice to run through everything
+- This process is automated as VScode Tasks, so `CTRL + SHIFT + B` should suffice to run through everything (this also includes running the tests included with the Go code)

 ## Contributing
 This project is currently not open to contributions.